atx/padne/README.md

 Simply download the binary from [here](https://atx.github.io/padne/padne-linux-x64).
 This comes with all dependencies already bundled.
 The downside is the relatively large size (around 200MB binary) and some startup time penalty (a few seconds or so).

-For a quick start, consider:
+For a quick start, you can run:
 ```sh
 wget https://atx.github.io/padne/padne-linux-x64
 chmod +x padne-linux-x64